ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Token Hash # {#sec-token-name}

-The token hash of an access token is computed as follows.
+This section specifies how token hashes are computed.

+First, {{sec-token-hash-input-motivation}} provides the motivation for the used construction.

+Building on that, the value used as input to compute a token hash is defined in {{sec-token-hash-input-c-as}} for the Client and the AS, and in {{sec-token-hash-input-rs}} for the RS.
+Finally, {{sec-token-hash-output}} defines how such an input is used for computing the token hash.

+The process outlined below refers to the base64url encoding specified in {{Section 5 of RFC4648}}, and denotes as "binary representation" of a text string the corresponding UTF-8 encoding {{RFC3629}}, which is the implied charset used in JSON (see {{Section 8.1 of RFC8259}}).

-## Determining the Hash Input # {#sec-token-hash-input}
+## Motivation for the Used Construction # {#sec-token-hash-input-motivation}

 An access token can have one among different formats.
 The most expected formats are CWT {{RFC8392}} and JWT {{RFC7519}}, with the former being the default format to use in the ACE framework (see {{Section 3 of RFC9200}}).
-The AS and the RS are aware of which format of access token is used, but the same does not necessarily hold for the Client.
+While access tokens are opaque to Clients, an RS is aware of whether access tokens that are issued for it to consume are either CWTs or JWTs.

+### Issuing of the Access Token to the Client

-At the same time, there are two possible encodings that the AS can use for the AS-to-Client response (see {{Section 5.8.2 of RFC9200}}), where the issued access token is included and provided to the requesting Client.
-The RS may not be aware of which encoding is used for that response.
+There are two possible encodings that the AS can use for the AS-to-Client response (see {{Section 5.8.2 of RFC9200}}), where the issued access token is included and provided to the requester Client.
+The RS may not be aware of which encoding is used for that response to that particular requester Client.

-* The AS-to-Client response is encoded in CBOR, which is required if CoAP is used (see {{Section 5 of RFC9200}}) and is recommended otherwise (see {{Section 3 of RFC9200}}).
+* One way relies on CBOR, which is required if CoAP is used (see {{Section 5 of RFC9200}}) and is recommended otherwise (see {{Section 3 of RFC9200}}).
 That is, the AS-to-Client response has media-type "application/ace+cbor".

    This implies that, within the CBOR map specified as message payload, the parameter 'access_token' is a CBOR data item of type CBOR byte string and with value the binary representation BYTES of the access token.
 In particular: